neuropathbasel/X86_64_MinKNOW_GUI_4.3.26_install_script/README.md

 * Knowledge of Linux command line and VNC.
 * PC equipped with GPU (>= 8GB RAM) and one SSD or HDD with at least 1 TB capacity, 1 USB3 port and access to the internet.
 * Ubuntu 18.04 installed on the above mentioned PC with only one user called minknow set up.
 * Minion unit.
 The Unit *must not be connected*  to the PC while the scripts detailed below are executed.
+* second pPC for VNC access to the control PC.
 * Relevant debian packages (have to be requested form ONT)
   * minion-nc_21.06.10-1~bionic_all.deb
   * ont-bream4-minion_6.2.6-1~bionic_all.deb